From Procedures, Objects, Actors, Components, Services, to Agents -- A Comparative Analysis of the History and Evolution of Programming Abstractions: Conclusion

 \subsection{Acknowledgements}

-The premises of this study go back to an interview that we conducted with Les Gasser on the relationship between objects and agents \cite{briotinterviewgasserieeeconcurrency98}, published in a special series on actors and agents \cite{briotinterviewgasserieeeconcurrency98}.
+The premises of this study go back to an interview that we conducted with Les Gasser on the relationship between objects and agents, published in a special series on actors and agents \cite{briotinterviewgasserieeeconcurrency98}.
 We thank him for his pioneering and fundamental contribution to this reflection and we dedicate this article to his memory.
+We also would like to thank Pierre Cointe and Jean-Fran\c{c}ois Perrot for having formed us to the magic of programming.